 Psychologists are not just experts at understanding and assisting with mental illness, they support all kinds of people.
 The aim of psychological treatment is to improve overall functioning and to encourage both physical and mental health across all areas of life.

-Psychotherapy is based on talking through your concerns, and frequently practising behavioural, or thought techniques over the course of a number of sessions.
+Psychotherapy is based on talking through your concerns, and frequently practicing behavioral or thought techniques over the course of a number of sessions.
 The length of therapy depends on the complexity of the problem.

-Can a Clinical Psychologist prescribe medication?
+Does a Clinical Psychologist prescribe medication?

 Clinical Psychologists do not prescribe medication.
 However, they will recommend you see your GP or a Psychiatrist if they believe medication could be included as part of your treatment.

 You do not need a referral to see a Clinical Psychologist, however Medicare rebates are available for up to ten sessions per year with a referral from your GP.